 The lieutenant governor’s role is decided by the governor.
 The lieutenant governor no longer holds the position of president of the Kansas Senate.
 Instead, the lieutenant governor works with state commissions and on issues that are most important to the governor.
 In the event that the governor cannot perform his or her duties, the lieutenant governor takes on the role of the governor.
 The secretary of state is chiefly responsible for elections and to ensure that elections are fair and that there is no voter fraud.
 The attorney general is the chief law enforcement official in the state and works to assist the governor in the execution of state laws and the obedience of federal laws.
 Each of the members of the executive department serves a four-year term.
 The governor may not serve more than two consecutive four year terms.
 Most of the state agencies are a part of the executive branch of government and the secretaries and executive directors serve at the pleasure of the governor.

 The offices of the governor and the lieutenant governor are housed in the Kansas State Capitol in Topeka.
-The offices of the attorney general and secretary of state are housed in the Memorial Building in Topeka.
+The offices of the attorney general and secretary of state are housed in Memorial Hall in Topeka.

 Entry: Executive Branch

 Author information: The Kansas Historical Society is a state agency charged with actively safeguarding and sharing the state's history.

 Date Modified: February 2017

 The author of this article is solely responsible for its content.